 No matter what you do, the art department will literally save you thousands of words when it comes to giving personality to the characters.
 But make sure that you’re in touch with them.

-The Relation Between Character Mechanics and Game Narrative
+The Relation Between Character Mechanics and Narrative Game Design

 The role and function of a character tell a lot about who they are.
 Imagine if Junkrat had the mechanics of Soldier 76.
 The character wouldn’t have been the same even remotely.

-When you’re designing a game narrative, spend time thinking about who these characters really are.
-Not just what they do, or what their position is in your world, but who are they?
+When you’re designing a game narrative design, spend time thinking about who these characters really are.
+Not just what they do or what their position is in your world, but who are they?
 What are their hopes and their dreams?
 What are the failures?
 Who was there when all this was swept up?
 And what do they think about what’s going on here?

 It’s the minute details, not the general things, that give character to your characters.
 So you have to find them.